Smoke Free Communities 2018

 - Physical activity sessions including walking and chair based exercise

-The NICHI Project in South Antrim Community Network has supported SENSE NI since June 2016.
+The NICHI Project in Impact Network NI has supported SENSE NI since June 2016.
 The group applied for funding from the NICHI Model Pilot to deliver activities such as music for well-being, aromatherapy, physical activity and updated sensory room.
 The project ran from June 2016 and completing in January 2017 benefiting all who access the day centre.

 SOLAS Moyle works to promote positive health & wellbeing in the Moyle area and have been focussed on wellbeing improvement since 2010.
 They have previously delivered wellbeing programmes funded by the PHA and currently deliver over a range of group programmes and individual.